a327ex/www/content/posts/super_people_design_review.md

 +++

 I've played [Super People's closed beta](https://store.steampowered.com/app/1190340/SUPER_PEOPLE/) for about 300 hours for the past month or so.
 I have a pretty good understanding of the game by now and I managed to reach a good rank
-(~#40 global, although if the game was properly populated I'd probably barely be able to reach top 500 at most, since I'm not *that* good).
+(~#40 global, although if the game was properly populated I'd barely be able to reach top 500 at most, since I'm not *that* good).
 The point being that everything I'll say comes from a place of good and fair experience.

 {{< figure src="https://i.imgur.com/5Aj6pfB.png" >}}

-The main reason for writing this post is that Super People has a few interesting design problems that tie in with issues I've been thinking about recently relating to openness, conscientiousness, roguelites and MMOs, so
-I thought it'd be worth writing it down.
+The main reason for writing this post is that Super People has a few interesting design problems that tie in with issues I've been thinking about recently relating to [openness](https://en.wikipedia.org/wiki/Openness_to_experience) and [conscientiousness](https://en.wikipedia.org/wiki/Conscientiousness) and how they tie in with game design so I thought it'd be worth writing it down.

 ## Overview